 This assessment is considered preliminary only and is intended to guide future developers when considering development intensity.
 All future developments should be supported by site-specific assessments to confirm the potential or otherwise for on-site effluent disposal.

 Wastewater treatment systems will need to be designed by a suitably qualified, experienced and accredited Engineer to meet any requirements of the building code.

-16.2.1 Northland Allochthon and Waitemata Group
+16.2.1 Waipapa Group, Whangarei Limestone, Northland Allochthon and Waitemata Group

-The Northland Allochthon units within the study area typically weather to form clay-rich residual soils with relatively shallow soil profiles, and are highly susceptible to instability on gentle slopes.
-Similarly, residual soils of the Waitemata Group units, including Parkiri Formation weather to clay-rich soils.
-The relatively low permeability of the soil profile, together with typically near-surface groundwater and sloping land constraints, mean these soils are generally unfavourable for on-site effluent disposal.
+The Waipapa Group, Whangarei Limestone, Northland Allochthon and Waitemata Group units within the study area typically weather to form clay-rich residual soils with relatively shallow soil profiles, and can be highly susceptible to instability on gentle slopes.
+The relatively low permeability of the soil profile together with typically near-surface groundwater and sloping land constraints mean these soils are generally unfavourable for on-site effluent disposal.

 The constraints associated with soils of this nature can be mitigated at the planning stages, for example by limiting minimum lot sizes to allow for large evapotranspiration disposal fields set back from sloping land, water courses, and/or boundaries.
-Minimum residential lot sizes for developments in sloping terrain may require approximately 1,000 m2 to allow for a house footprint and amenity areas, primary and secondary disposal fields.
-Approximately 2,000 m2 or greater may be required where land gradients or watercourses preclude disposal field sites.
-Accordingly, the potential for onsite effluent disposal in areas underlain by Northland Allochthon is considered to be unlikely.
+Accordingly, the potential for on-site effluent disposal in areas underlain by Waipapa Group, Northland Allochthon and Waitemata Group is considered to be unlikely.

-Actual soil properties and depth to rock and/or groundwater data can be obtained through site-specific subsurface investigation, which will confirm the most appropriate methods of disposal at the development level.
+Actual soil properties and depth to rock and/or groundwater data can be obtained through site-specific subsurface investigation which will confirm the most appropriate methods of disposal at the development level.